-The half-treble crochet stitch (htr) is a fantastic little stitch that is often overlooked.
-It creates a fabric that is not quite as tight and solid as a dc stitch, but not quite as loose and airy as a treble stitch, making it perfect for projects like bags and accessories, as well as garments of course!
+The half treble crochet stitch (htr) is a fantastic little stitch that is often overlooked.
+It creates a fabric that is not quite as tight and solid as a dc stitch, but not quite as loose and airy as a treble stitch, making half treble crochet stitch perfect for projects like bags and accessories, as well as garments of course!